JasonDarkX2/widgetManager/README.md

 Lets be honest who really uses all of those default Wordpress widgets?
 Custom is the way to go in my opinions.
 Well if they are going to be unused why leave them cluttering in wordpress widgets page.
 Simply turn them off and make room for your custom widgets is what this plugin goal is. to bridge the gap between custom widgets and wordpress while not disrupting a wordpress setup for them novices.
 ## Features
-* Allow user to easily install and remove widgets.
+* The ability to disable and/or enable any available widgets via admin settings.
-* The ability to disable and/or enable any available widgets via checklist in admin settings.
+* Allow user to easily manage,install/add, and remove custom wordpress widgets.
 * The ability to download new widgets via wordpress.

 ## Usage
 * download plugin.